 Characterization of anti-HIV antibodies for their role in immune effector (neutralizing and Fc mediated) functions

-This study aims to characterise the anti-HIV antibodies isolated from HIV patients, to understand the immune-activating functions through the antibody’s Fc constant region.
+This study aims to characterize the anti-HIV antibodies isolated from HIV patients, to understand the immune-activating functions through the antibody’s Fab/Fc domain.
 We utilize the monocytes and natural killer cells to assay for antibody-dependent cellular phagocytosis (ADCP), antibody-dependent cellular cytotoxicity (ADCC), and antibody-dependent neutralization (ADN) at the BSL2 laboratory.
 This study is funded through European Research Council and human ethics approval has been granted from Nepal Health Research Council.